About the blogger:

 Though I still think of TMP as a diary of my own viewing, I also hope to shed light on the lesser-knowns of the classic era and bring somewhat-forgotten films to the attention of my fellow old Hollywood buffs.

-Most of the films covered here come from the 1930s through the early 1960s, though I occasionally cover silent films, period films, post-’65 flicks that are just too good to ignore, and classic television.
+Most of the films covered here come from the 1930s through the early 1960s, though I also cover silent films, period films, post-’65 flicks that are just too good to ignore, and the occasional television series.

-From January of 2012 through May of 2016, TMP was updated on a daily basis (with the exception of a few accidental skip days and no-WiFi vacations).
-Current schedule: New posts are sporadic, but I hope to post at least once a week!
+From January 2012 through May 2016, TMP was updated daily (with the exception of a few accidental skip days and no-WiFi vacations).
+Current schedule: New posts are sporadic, but I hope to post at least once or twice a month!

 Disclaimers: